Chinese to English Business Translation Services

 Chinese to English business document translation services play an important role in today’s global economy.
 More than one billion people call China home – making Chinese the world’s most widely-spoken language.
 In fact, 20% of the world’s population speaks Chinese!
 So, of course, if you want your business to have any kind of global outreach, you’re going to need a Chinese language translator to do a professional Chinese translation at some point.

-However, it’s not as simple as just gathering some legal, technical and medical documents together to translate English to Mandarin and to translate Chinese to English!
+However, it’s not as simple as just gathering some legal, technical and medical papers together to have English documents translated to Mandarin and to have Chinese documents translated to English!

 Under the Chinese umbrella, there are several different languages, with Mandarin, Cantonese, and Hakka being some of the most well-known.
 Out of these, Mandarin is the most popular, and it’s actually considered the official language of the People’s Republic of China.
 It’s also the standard language of commerce in Taiwan – so if you’re planning on doing any kind of business in the area, you’ll need someone who specializes specifically in Mandarin translation.

-You will also need to decide whether you will need simplified or traditional Chinese characters, or both.
-As a general rule of thumb, simplified characters are for a mainland Chinese audience, while traditional characters are widely used in Chinese-speaking areas outside of the mainland.
+You will also need to decide whether to have your English documents translated using simplified Chinese characters, traditional Chinese characters, or both.
+As a general rule of thumb, simplified characters are for a mainland Chinese audience, while traditional characters are widely used in Guangdong (formerly Canton) Province of China and in Chinese-speaking areas outside of the mainland, such as Taiwan, Hong Kong, Macau.

 Even though they all come with different words and nuances, all of the Chinese languages use the same core set of Chinese characters.
 However, that doesn’t mean these languages are easy to deal with!